-The centre in the first instance should select 'Other'.
+In the first instance the centre should select 'Other'.
 This will result in an automatic rejection.
-The centre must then make a referral to the relevant awarding body.
+The centre must then make an online referral to the relevant awarding body using Access arrangements online.

 The centre must indicate the candidate's disability in order that an awarding body has the necessary information to hand when considering an application for an exemption.
 The awarding body must be assured that the exemption is an arrangement of the last resort.